 This year the annual ELIXIR-UK All Hands was held in partnership with the UK Conference of Bioinformatics and Computational Biology (UK CBCB), organised by the Earlham Institute.
-This was done to highlight the role of ELIXIR-UK in the computational biology sphere, and to allow us to reach a wider audience of life scientists than we would usually expect to.
+This was done to highlight the role of ELIXIR-UK in the computational biology sphere and to allow us to reach a wider audience of life scientists than we would usually expect.

 We held our usual update on all the things ELIXIR-UK has achieved over the past year before the main conference.
 This session was well attended with other 50 people joining us for the virtual session.